Chamomile: The Wonder Herb

 There are huge differences in gas, colic, and simple tummy troubles.
 Some babies even have sleep troubles, such as not being able to fall asleep on their own, and appear to have gas pains.
 The crying is very similar to the crying of gas or tummy issues.
 Learn more about gas, colic, and sleep troubles.

 Buy a Sassy Strawberry or Grape Teether.
-You can put ice cubes in it, dip it in the chamomile tea and put it back in the freezer for a couple minutes.
+You can put ice cubes in it, dip it in the chamomile tea, and put it back in the freezer for a couple of minutes.
 This works great for teething!